Triangular election in France: Withdrawals

-Finally, a final crucial factor in understanding the number of triangular elections is the phenomenon of withdrawal from the second round.
+A final crucial factor in understanding the number of triangular elections is withdrawal from the second round.

-Indeed, in the case of the 2024 French legislative election in which 89 triangular races were recorded.
-This number may be surprising because it represents only ten more than in the 1997 French legislative election, in a context where the National Front collected far fewer votes than the National Rally, and where the tripolarization of French political was similar to 2024.

-To understand, you have to know that before the withdrawals, the number of three-way races was 306, a value in line with the context of tripolarization and high participation mentioned above.
-In the end, no less than two thirds of the three-way races were cancelled, because many candidates withdrew.
-The reason is as follows: while the National Rally came out on top in the first round in many constituencies, the presidential majority and the new popular front decided to withdraw their candidates who came in third place, in order to "block the extreme right" and form a "Republican Front".

-This process of withdrawing the least well-placed candidates to prevent the first from winning the election had already happened before, but in a much less widespread way.
+In the case 2024 French legislative election, 89 triangular races were recorded.
+This number represents only ten more than in the 1997 French legislative election, in a context where the National Front collected far fewer votes than the National Rally, and where the tripolarization of French political was similar to 2024.
+This was because before withdrawals, the number of three-way races was 306, a figure more in line with the context of tripolarization and high participation at the time.
+In the end, no less than two thirds of the three-way races were cancelled because candidates withdrew.
+The reason was that while the National Rally came out on top in the first round in many constituencies, the presidential majority and the new popular front withdrew their candidates who came in third place, in order to block the extreme right and form a "Republican Front".
+This practice of withdrawing the least well-placed candidates to prevent the first from winning the election was known before, but in a much less widespread manner.

-The lowest placed candidates having withdrawn, this explains why the number of real three-way races is not as high as one might think.

 Synthesis

-To summarize the different factors impacting the number of triangular elections and their influence, here is a summary table:
+To summarize the factors impacting the number of triangular elections and their influence, here is a summary table: